 Letting your property

-If you are no longer able to afford to live in the security property but have alternative accommodation that is affordable, we may agree for you to let the property for a temporary period.
+If you’re no longer able to afford to live in the property but have somewhere else to live that is affordable, we may agree for you to let the property for a temporary period.